 Fires moves extremely fast, and current statistics indicate that once a fire has started in your home, you may have less than 3 minutes to escape!
 There is no time for confusion or hesitation.
 Families should develop escape plans, answer all questions, and then practice the plan.

 Once a fire has started in your home, the very first indication may be the sound of your smoke alarms – but they must be in working order and properly placed.
 Smoke follows the path of least resistance, so smoke alarms need to be mounted on ceilings and not on walls.
 Smoke alarms are required in all homes in Upper Makefield Township, and new homes are required to have hard-wired (electrically wired) smoke alarms with battery back-up systems.
 The minimum requirement is one on each level of the home and in hallways adjacent to bedrooms - but the fire marshal strongly recommends installation in attics, crawl spaces, garages, heater rooms, laundry areas, and anywhere there is a heat source.
 Smoke alarms are now inexpensive and they are often your first line warning of a fire.
+You may want to consider upgrading to battery powered wireless smoke detectors, which transmit to each wireless detector located within 200 feet as soon as smoke is detected.

 If you have any fire safety questions, be sure to contact the Fire Marshal, John C. Kernan, at 215-968-2868 or firstname.lastname@example.org.